awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NodeJs.03.md

 In this case, the item is updated only if there are more than three actors in the movie\.

-1. Copy and paste the following program into a file named `MoviesItemOps05.js`:
+1. Copy the following program and paste it into a file named `MoviesItemOps05.js`\.

    ```
    /**